AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 * Rewrite ipaclmatch.py.
 It was written to quickly solve particular tasks.
 Adding new features created a mess.
 * I have one more optimization method in mind, but to implement it optimacl.py should be rewritten.
-* Add recrsive group generation for all devices in genacl.py
+* Add recursive group generation for all devices in genacl.py

 ## Data collecting